 THE ORGANIZATION’S COMMITMENT

-- Information given during the training activity must comply with the laws and regulations governing damage insurance.
+- Ensure that no information given during the training conflicts with the laws and regulations governing damage insurance.

-- The trainer must follow the course plan that was submitted with the application for accreditation.
+- Ensure that the training consistently follows the summary of the trainer’s guide (course plan) that was submitted with the application for accreditation.

 Organizations and independent trainers who wish to apply to have their training recognized must: